flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 If they are present in both places, appstream will merge them.

 Please don't use, generic categories like
-`KDE, GTK, Qt, Application, GNOME, GUI`.
+`GTK, Qt, KDE, GNOME, Motif, Java, GUI, Application, XFCE, DDE`.
 These can be placed in `keywords`.

 Please see the [translations section](#metainfo-translations) to translate the `keyword` tag.